 Every Story Needs a Believable Memoir Setting

-Writers seem to grasp that every memoir needs well-developed characters and actions, but the same is often not true when they consider memoir setting.
+Writers seem to grasp the need every memoir has to have well-developed character and action, but the same is not true of memoir setting.

 Best Interview Practices for Writing a Memoir